Quantum Invariants and Fiberedness: Slopes

 \begin{remark} Positive Montesinos knots have nonnegative boundary slopes \cite{Ichihara2008}.
 The knot $10_{145}$ is strongly quasi-positive, but not positive.
 Interestingly, $F_K$ detects the negative slope $-2$, witnessing non-positivity, while the Jones slope is $0$. \end{remark}

 \begin{remark} One may ask what are the slopes of the inverted Habiro coefficients $a_{-n}(q)$ defined by Park, which conjecturally extend the usual Habiro coefficients $a_n(q)$ to negative integers.
 Note that the coefficients $a_{-n}(q)$, $n=1,2,3,\dots$ are equivalent to the coefficients $f_j(q), j=0,1,2,\dots$ \cite{Park21}.
 The coefficients $a_{-n}(q)$ should correspond to a slope of the Newton polygon of the $C$-polynomial, defined in \cite{GaroufalidisSun2005}.
 Interestingly, for most fibered knots we considered, the leading term of the growth of minimal powers of $a_{-n}(q)$ is $-1/2$.
-This is in particular true for all knots in KnotInfo (up to 13 crossings) whose braid representative is homogeneous (except the figure-eight knot $4_1$, for which $a_{-n}=1$ for all $n$). \end{remark}
+This is in particular true for all knots in KnotInfo whose braid representative is homogeneous (up to 13 crossings) except the figure-eight knot $4_1$, for which $a_{-n}=1$ for all $n$. \end{remark}